OpenTranslationBible/open-bible/en-GB/43.John/md/john-13.md

 ## John 13:32

-If God is honored in Him, God will also honor Him in Himself, and will do so immediately.
+If God is honoured in Him, God will also honour Him in Himself, and will do so immediately.

 ## John 13:33